-- a big four UK bank on its arrangements with a fintech startup for the development of a strategic cloud-based core-banking platform based on blockchain technology for retail banking products, including the acquisition of a minority stake in the fintech company and related shareholder arrangements
+- a big four UK bank on key aspects of the bank’s multi-billion pound digital transformation strategy, including the bank’s strategic partnership with a UK-based fintech for the development of a cloud-native, next generation banking platform, including the acquisition of a minority stake in the fintech and related shareholder arrangements

 - a major international telecommunications operator on its successful bid for one of two mobile telecommunications licences in Myanmar, all legal aspects of its establishment and network roll-out in the country, a joint venture with a leading Myanmar bank for mobile payments, and the establishment of payment service providers in Southeast Asia

 - a major international telecommunications operator on a joint venture in Europe and the associated disposal of spectrum and telecommunications infrastructure by the combined entity to, and network sharing arrangements with, a third operator as part of the merging parties' EU Commission merger commitments

 - Standard Chartered Bank on critical IT outsourcing projects as part of its multi-billion dollar IT investment programme, including negotiations with leading IT infrastructure and service providers for hosted technology and operational managed service platforms, cloud-based infrastructure, software licensing and services arrangements for the Bank's critical and BAU systems

 - a leading multinational information technology company on the establishment of a strategic joint venture with a large Chinese private equity investor for its converged infrastructure business in China.
 The project included the US$2 billion sale of a majority stake in the joint venture entity and the negotiation of key technology and manufacturing contract